JasonCodesC/Globally-Optimized-Superword-LevelParallelism---LLVM/README.md

 This Project is an implementation of the paper GoSLP, originally created by Charith Mendis and Saman Amarasinghe.
 This implementation was created as a final project for CSE 583 (Advanced Compilers) at the University of Michigan, Ann Arbor

-GoSLP aims to take a more optimized approach than the naive LLVM implementation.
+GoSLP aims to take a more optimized approach of Superword Level Parallelism than the naive LLVM implementation.

-File Structure

 ## File Structure